If you’re looking to help students find things to write about when bored in class, you’ve landed in the right place.

-These 41 engaging writing ideas will definitely get their writing juices flowing!
+These 101 writing ideas will definitely get their writing juices flowing!

-These things to write about when bored not only prevent writer’s block, they sharpen writing skills, spark the imagination, instill a love for writing, and help students express their thoughts.
+Not only do these fun topics reduce writer’s block, they sharpen writing skills, spark the imagination, instill a love for writing, and help students express their thoughts.

-Consider having students develop these creative writing prompts in a journal.
+Consider having students respond to these creative writing prompts in a journal.